eight04/cjs-es/README.md

 import foo from "foo";
 ```

-Note that if the identifier is used as a callee of a function/new expression, it would be considered as the default member since the namespace is not callable.
+Note that if the identifier is used as the callee of a function/new expression, it would be considered as the default member since the namespace is not callable.

 Export style
 ------------